 Reflection and Refraction Seismic Methods

-5. Why is testing soil resistivity important?
+5. Why is testing soil resistivity important in construction?

 Just like an environmental site assessment allows you to evaluate the threat of dangerous and expensive pollutants above the surface, soil resistivity can help you evaluate the subsurface conditions.